 Benefits Description You pay Inpatient hospital (cont.)
-High Option Standard Option Other hospital services and supplies, such as: PPO: Nothing PPO: Nothing Other hospital services and supplies, such as: Delivery room, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: Calendar year deductible applies.)
-PPO: Nothing Non-PPO: Nothing for room and board; \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance and the billed amount for other hospital services PPO: Nothing Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies) Note: We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+High Option Standard Option Other hospital services and supplies, such as: PPO: Nothing PPO: Nothing Delivery room, recovery, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: Calendar year Non-PPO: \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance and the billed amount for other hospital services Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies) deductible applies.)
+Note: We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 Note: We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self and Family or Self Plus One enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision.
 Note: For facility care related to maternity, including care at birthing facilities, we will waive the per admission copayment and pay for covered services in full when you use PPO providers.
 Note: Maternity care expenses incurred by a Plan member serving as a surrogate mother are covered by the Plan subject to reimbursement from the other party to the surrogacy contract or agreement.
-The involved Plan member must execute our Reimbursement Agreement against any payment she may receive under a surrogacy contract or agreement.
+The involved Plan member must execute our Reimbursement Agreement PPO: \$100 per admission copayment and 10% of the Plan allowance for other hospital services Non-PPO: \$300 per admission copayment and 25% of the Plan allowance for other hospital services PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies) against any payment she may receive under a surrogacy contract or agreement.
 Expenses of the newborn child are not covered under this or any other benefit in a surrogate mother situation.
-PPO: Nothing for room and board; \$100 per admission copayment and 10% of the Plan allowance for other hospital services Non-PPO: Nothing for room and board; \$300 per admission copayment and 25% of the Plan allowance for other hospital services PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies) Any part of a hospital admission that is not medically necessary (see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
+Not covered: Any part of a hospital admission that is not medically necessary (see Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
 Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting.
-Any part of a hospital admission that is related to a non-covered surgery or procedure Custodial care; see definition Non-covered facilities such as nursing homes, schools Personal comfort items such as telephone, television, barber services, guest meals and beds Private nursing care All charges All charges
+Any part of a hospital admission that is related to a non-covered All charges All charges surgery or procedure Custodial care (see Section 10) Non-covered facilities such as nursing homes, schools Personal comfort items such as telephone, television, barber services, guest meals and beds Private nursing care